Adrian030304/Personal-Blog/README.md

 # Personal-Blog
-A personal blog made in Python with Flask used to create and edit articles following CRUD methodologies
+A simple personal blog built with Python and Flask.
+You can create, edit, and delete articles using easy CRUD operations.